Rydklvr/homepage/content/posts/0006-historical-last-fm-data/download-all-your-historical-last-fm-date.md

 date: "2020-10-15"
 draft: false
 description: "A way to download all your historical last.fm scrobbles with a simple Python script.
-Anaylse your last.fm history through the ages!"
+Analyse your last.fm history through the ages!"
 categories:
     - music
 tags: